erwinweber96/erwinweber96/README.md

 Nokia Corporation is a Finnish multinational telecommunications, information technology, and consumer electronics company.
 As part of Nokia, I developed and enhanced several web applications that were used internally for administrative purposes, for example warehouse and stock management.

-👯 I’m looking to collaborate on projects that are part of the music and esports industry.
+👯 I’m looking to collaborate on projects that are part of the music industry.

 📫 How to reach me: [**https://www.linkedin.com/in/erwinweber96/**](https://www.linkedin.com/in/erwinweber96/)